kk-1212/tutedudepython/README.md

 ---

 ## Files in This Repository
-- **sample.py** – Performs basic mathematical operations on two numbers &Generates a personalized greeting based on user input.
+- **sample1.py** – Performs basic mathematical operations on two numbers.
+- **sample2.py** – Generates a personalized greeting based on user input.
 ---

 ## Task Details